Marchello-Projects/Prompt_training_by_Marchello/README.md

 From beginner to AI whisperer — learn to craft powerful prompts and unlock the true potential of artificial intelligence.
 Your journey to prompt mastery starts here.

+> [!CAUTION]
+> To run the bot properly, at least 16 GB of RAM is recommended, since Mistral AI requires approximately 5 GB on its own.

 # Aiogram, SQLite, Ollama (Mistral AI)

 This project was built with the Aiogram framework, a powerful and modern tool for creating Telegram bots using Python.